Legit-Labs/legitify/README.md

 LEGITIFY_TOKEN=<your_token> legitify analyze --org org1,org2 --namespace organization,member
 ```
 ### GitLab Cloud/Server
 1. As mentioned in the previous section, you need to be an owner of at least one GitLab group.
-Otherwise, you can still use the tool if you're an admin of at least one project inside a group, in which case you'll be able to see only repository-related policies results.
+Otherwise, you can still use the tool if you're an admin of at least one project inside a group, in which case you'll be able to see only project-related policies results.
 2. legitify requires a GitLab personal access token (PAT) to analyze your resources successfully, which can be either provided as an argument (`-t`) or as an environment variable (`LEGITIFY_TOKEN`).
   The PAT needs the following scopes for full analysis:
     ```